ept/blog/_posts/2007-07-20-usability-aspects-of-gas-cookers.md

 the maximum flow of gas; then as you turn it further, it gradually decreases again.
 The small flame is furthest away from the "off" position, not closest as you may expect.</li>
 </ul>

 I'd be grateful
 for any explanation of why gas cookers work this way.
 My hypothesis had been that it's good to get a strong flow of gas first thing after turning on, so that the spark will cause it to ignite quickly.
 Only today when taking the photo did I notice the little spark symbol next to the little flame.
 This suggests that you're actually supposed to turn the knob all the way round to the little flame for ignition -- that completely messes up my theory.
-Any other ideas?</p>
+Any other ideas?

 I must say though, the strange behaviour of the knob doesn't irritate me, as I've got used to that.
 The arrangement of the knobs